The Muthoot Group: Education

+The Group also owns and operates higher education institutions like the Muthoot College of Allied Health Sciences, Kozhencherry which was established in 2004 and offers major health courses like MLT, MIT etc.

+As well as The Muthoot Institute of Science & Technology, Kochi which commenced its first academic year in 2013 and offers courses in all streams of engineering under the Dr. A P J Abdul Kalam Technological University.

 Energy

 The group formed a dedicated venture – Muthoot Alternate Energy Resources and started a Wind Energy Project in 1993 with wind farms located in Muppandhal village in Kanyakumari district, Tamil Nadu.

 Agriculture

 The Muthoot Group operates this division on a large scale.
 Established in 1939, The plantations grow cardamom, tea, coconut and rubber.
 The division also undertakes a number of eco-friendly initiatives.

 Operations outside India

 Muthoot Global is a part of Muthoot Group with presence in UAE, US and UK, currently dealing in Gold Loans, Money Transfer, Travel & Tourism and eCommerce.
 UAE operations commenced in 2002, UK operations started in 2007 and US in 2010.
 The group plans to diversify its foreign operations to Singapore, Germany and other GCC countries in future.